 \subsubsection{{Index Generation and derivation of Knowledge Graph}}

-A list of indexes is generated by \systemName using the initial system description provided by the user.
+Our system, \systemName, generates a list of indexes using the initial system description provided by the user.
 The indexes are intended to standardize the system description into fixed categories.
-Indexes are generated by providing the System Description, examples of other generated indexes, and corresponding definitions of each index as input to the LLM.
-Subsequently, the user is recommended three additional index values corresponding to each category.
+Indexes are generated by providing the System Description, examples of other generated indexes, and the corresponding definitions of each index as input to the LLM.
+Subsequently, the system recommends three additional index values for each category.
 These indexes and the initial system description are used to retrieve a list of metrics from our Knowledge Graph.

-The Knowledge Graph serves as the foundation for recommending metrics, built using the Neo4j Graph Database.
+The Knowledge Graph, built using the Neo4j Graph Database, serves as the foundation for recommending metrics.
 We structured our data as a graph to capture the intricate relationships within our dataset \cite{verma2023scholarly, kejriwal2022knowledge, wang2018acekg}, enabling efficient information extraction and retrieval of global contextual information \cite{edge2024local}.
-The backing dataset of research papers is organized into distinct clusters of communities \cite{fortunato2010community} based on their index similarity, citations, and common metrics using the Louvain Community detection algorithm \cite{de2011generalized}.
+The backing dataset of research papers is organized into distinct clusters of communities \cite{fortunato2010community} based on their index similarity, citations, and common metrics, using the Louvain Community detection algorithm \cite{de2011generalized}.
 The graph consists of three different types of nodes, each characterized by distinct properties.
 Table \ref{tab:nodes_attributes} in the Appendix provides a detailed overview of the distinct nodes and their associated properties.
 The three unique nodes are as follows: \begin{itemize} \item \textbf{Paper Node:} This node contains details about each unique research paper. \item \textbf{Metric Node:} The node includes attributes specific to a UX metric.
 This node is attached to the Paper and the Outcome node via several edges.
-The node is shared between two paper nodes if they measure the metric. \item \textbf{Outcome Node:} This node is attached to the Metric node via an edge and contains the outcome and other information corresponding to each metric used in a paper.
-Since the metric node could be shared between multiple paper nodes, this node stores the unique information of a metric corresponding to a research paper. \end{itemize}
+The node is shared between two paper nodes if they measure the metric. \item \textbf{Outcome Node:} It is attached to the Paper Node and the Outcome Node via several edges.
+The node is shared between two Paper Nodes if they measure the same metric.
+Since the metric node could be shared between multiple paper nodes, this node stores the unique information of a metric corresponding to each metric as used in a research paper. \end{itemize}